elasticdev/kafka/stacks/_ed_configs/kafka_on_ec2/_documentation/README.md

 **Description**

-  - The stack that creates a MongoDB using Virtual Machines
+  - The stack that creates a Kafka using Virtual Machines